Spotifyd/spotifyd/README.md

 The verbose mode adds more information; please enable this mode when submitting a bug report.

+# Common Issues

+* Spotifyd will not work without Spotify Premium
+* The device name cannot contain spaces

 # Credits
 This project would not have been possible without the amazing reverse engineering work done in [librespot](https://github.com/plietar/librespot),